-Environmental Science DESE CODE #03003 ASPEN CODE #03483 Level: College Prep Credit: 1.0 (Full Year) In this service, students will evelope and investigate the intervalationships of the netwolvered identify and evelope
+Environmental Science DESE CODE #03003 ASPEN CODE #03483 Level: College Prep Credit: 1.0 (Full Year) In this course, students will evelope and investigate the interrelationships of the natural world identify and analyze

 In this course, students will explore and investigate the interrelationships of the natural world, identify and analyze environmental problems, both natural and human-made, evaluate the relative risks associated with these problems, and examine alternative solutions for resolving and/or preventing them.
 Students will participate in hands-on, laboratory and field investigations to apply scientific principles, concepts, and methodologies in order to better understand our natural systems and to critically think about environmental issues and potential solutions.